eaprelsky/infodynamics/book/14_the_future_of_human_communication.md

 You are living through the early stages of a communication revolution that will transform human civilization.
 The choices you make about how to communicate, what information to share, and which communication systems to support will help determine whether this transformation enhances human flourishing or undermines it.

-The future of human communication—and perhaps the future of humanity itself—depends on our collective wisdom in applying the insights of information physics to build a more understanding world.
+The future of human communication—and perhaps the future of humanity itself—depends on our collective wisdom in applying the insights of information dynamics to build a more understanding world.

-We have now explored the complete practical landscape of information physics: how it can revolutionize education, transform technology interfaces, and heal human communication.
+We have now explored the complete practical landscape of information dynamics: how it can revolutionize education, transform technology interfaces, and heal human communication.
 But these applications raise profound questions about the nature of consciousness, reality, and human existence itself.

 In our final section, we turn to these deeper philosophical implications.
 What does it mean for human consciousness to follow electrical laws?
-How does information physics change our understanding of free will, identity, and the nature of reality?
+How does information dynamics change our understanding of free will, identity, and the nature of reality?
 If consciousness is electricity, what happens to human meaning, dignity, and purpose?
-These are the ultimate questions that information physics forces us to confront—questions that may reshape not just how we think about minds, but how we think about existence itself.
+These are the ultimate questions that information dynamics forces us to confront—questions that may reshape not just how we think about minds, but how we think about existence itself.

 ---

 ## Implementation Note

-The communication transformation approaches described in this chapter represent theoretical applications of information physics principles rather than implemented systems.
+The communication transformation approaches described in this chapter represent theoretical applications of information dynamics principles rather than implemented systems.
 While research in cognitive science and communication supports many of these concepts, practical development requires careful attention to ethical considerations, democratic values, and human autonomy.
 Communication system design should prioritize human agency, cultural diversity, and truth-seeking while preventing manipulation and exploitation.
 The goal is enhancing rather than replacing human judgment and understanding.